Getting pregnant Trying to conceive Signs of pregnancy

 When is the right time to see the doctor about your early pregnancy?

 If you take a pregnancy test at home and it’s positive, give your doctor a call (or find a doctor if you don’t have one) and book an appointment to discuss prenatal care.
-Your first visit will usually be between six to 12 weeks pregnant, although the exact timing will depend on both your health needs and history, as well as your doctor’s care plan.
+Your first visit will usually be between 8 to 12 weeks pregnant, although the exact timing will depend on both your health needs and history, as well as your doctor’s care plan.

-If, however, you have a missed period, but a pregnancy test is negative, Dr. Celestine recommends waiting a week and doing another one.
+If, however, you have a missed period but a pregnancy test is negative, Dr. Celestine recommends waiting a week and doing another one.
 After that, if you haven’t had your period and a pregnancy test is still negative, she advises seeing a doctor to find out what’s going on.
-“That’s as long as you’re feeling fine,” she says, adding that you should see a doctor if you’re in severe pain or have concerns.
+“That’s as long as you’re feeling fine,” she says, adding that you should see a doctor right away if you’re in severe pain or have concerns.

 References